2018 - now

 Onecta app

-Daikin cloud
+Onecta cloud

 03 — APPROACH

 Delivering Onecta meant rethinking the technical setup and how the teams worked.
-Daikin and ITP built mixed squads, set a steady release rhythm, and agreed clear touchpoints so everyone knew who did what and when.
+Daikin Europe and ITP built mixed squads, set a steady release rhythm, and agreed clear touchpoints so everyone knew who did what and when.

 Design and development